scicomm-IISER/scicomm-IISER.github.io/_posts/Issue2/2025-02-25-Quantum-Conundrum.md

 To detect eavesdropping, Alice and Bob compare a randomly selected portion of the raw key.
 If the error rate exceeds a predefined threshold ϵ, they abort the protocol, assuming that an eavesdropper (Eve) was present.

-{% include article-image.html image="/assets/images/articles/quantumConundrum/fig4.png" caption="**Fig 4.** A Quantum Key Distribution (QKD) model where Alice and Bob exchange a cryptographic key using both a classical public channel and a quantum communication channel.
+{% include figure.html image="fig4.png" caption="A Quantum Key Distribution (QKD) model where Alice and Bob exchange a cryptographic key using both a classical public channel and a quantum communication channel.
 An eavesdropper, Eve, attempts to intercept the key, but quantum principles ensure any intrusion is detectable.
 (See [7])" width=600 %}

 ## Security of QKD
 The security of QKD relies on two of these important quantum principles: